Williams College requires at least 32 semester courses plus 4 Winter Study courses to complete a bachelor's degree.

 When choosing a major, Williams students have several choices to make.
-Scroll down to see a full list of majors offered at Williams below.
+Scroll down to the bottom of this page to see a full list of majors offered at Williams.

-Student struggling to choose just one area of study may consider a double major.
-Declaring a double major may require more work but it can provide an interesting mix of experience that helps students stand out when looking for a job or applying to a graduate program.
+NOTE: Declaring a double major may require more work but it can provide a unique combination of experience that helps students stand out when looking for a job or applying to grad school.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.

-Each branch of the miltary has its own ROTC program, but not every program is available at every university.
+Each branch of the miltary has its own ROTC program, but not every program is available at every college.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.

 Williams has an Air Force ROTC program.

 Some ROTC programs are provided directly on campus and others are hosted at a cooperating instiution off campus.
 The ROTC program locations at Williams include:

 Tuition and Fees

-Claim your page to customize your profile and connect with students!Claim Free Account
+Claim your page to customize your profile and connect with students!